henrysvg/dsc-phase-1-project/README.md

 ## Conclusions

-This analysis leads to three recommendations on where Micorsoft should focus in the film industry:
+This analysis leads to three recommendations on where Microsoft should focus in the film industry when creating original content:

 - Focus on the top three genres who average the highest domestic gross.
 The following genres in order are Sci-Fi, Adventure, and Animation.
 - Regarding how films are rated, it is worth noting that Sci-Fi, even though averaging the highest domestic gross falls in the middle of the pack when it comes to IMDB Score.
 Documentaries, Biographies, and History have the highest IMDB Score.